 B. What do Gebusi eat?
 How do they make their houses?
 Across the spectrum of human subsistence patterns, what type of subsistence and of residential organization do Gebusi exhibit most strongly?

 C. How would you describe the physical environment and health situation of the Gebusi?
-In what ways were conditions of environment and health experienced similarly or differently by Gebusi, on the one hand, and the author, on the other?
+In what ways were conditions of environment and health experienced similarly or differently by Gebusi, on the one hand, and by the author, on the other?

 D. In what way are Gebusi “in-betweeners,” and what does this reveal about the use of concepts in social and cultural anthropology?